jpignata/temping/README.md

 # => "arf!"
 ```

-All attributes you can pass to `create_table` can be evaluated too.
+All attributes you pass to `create_table` are evaluated too.
-For example you can create a dog with a primary key of the type uuid:
+For example you can create a dog with a primary key of the type uuid
+(assuming you use PostgreSQL with uuid-ossp extension enabled):

 ```ruby
 Temping.create(:dog, id: :uuid, default: -> { "uuid_generate_v4()" })